aka Halloween 5: The Revenge of Michael Myers

 The most frustrating thing about Halloween 5 though is the ending.
 Throughout we are introduced to a mystery character identified only by a series of shots focused on their snazzy boots who at the end appears responsible for Michael’s possibly supernatural rescue from the jail cell.
 Quite who this character is is never explained – possibly this was something that was intended for a further sequel.
 Alas, Trancas abandoned all interest in making any further Halloween films after this and the next entry Halloween: The Curse of Michael Myers (1995) was continued by a different company who clearly had no interest in clearing these matters up.

 The other Halloween films are:– Halloween (1978), Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween: The Curse of Michael Myers (1995), Halloween H20: Twenty Years Later (1998) and Halloween: Resurrection (2002).
 Halloween (2007) was a remake of the original film, which in turn has produced a sequel with Halloween II (2009).
-Halloween (2018) was a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis..
+Halloween (2018) was a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis, and is to be followed by the upcoming Halloween (2020)..
 Halloween III: Season of the Witch (1982) was made as part of the series but is unrelated to the Michael Myers saga.